dribnet/purvs/README.md

 Update this file as you go along to record your progress.

+Sketch:
 I will be making a clock represented by three city building silhouettes, and a large moon behind these.
 All the buildings will have lights turned on/off, and the amount of lights turned on will be the time for each of the buildings.
 The 3 buildings represent the month, hour, and minute of the day, the stars will be pulsing according to each second, like a visual metronome.
 The big moon behind the three city buildings will change according to the months moon phases.

 There could be a rotation of sun and clouds and moon and stars, to make the scene not as static.
 Instead of the month, I could do the date of the month.

+Maeda Clock:
+I made a clock ticking in an analog clock-like motion.
+I added my own types of colours and outline of the clock (the outline changes its visibility according to the secods).

+Original Clock:
+I tried to implement my sketch.